DParay03/DylanParay.github.io/Project-1/index.md

 ## Description:
 This project aims to demostrate my hardware, software, OS installation, and troubleshooting knowledge.

-This project will present the major steps needed to build a PC via screenshots.
+This project will present some of the steps I took to build a PC via screenshots.

 [To go back to the main page](../index.md)

+## Installing the